gocept/gocept.bbissues/README.rst

 The gocept.bbissues distribution
 ================================

-Collect open issues from multiple bitbucket repositories and generate a nice html page.
+Collect open issues from multiple bitbucket or github repositories and generate a nice html page or a file with json information about your projects.

 This package is compatible with Python version 2.7.